 Take a train from your origin city, and hop a bus to cross the border into Liechtenstein.
 Nothing to it!
 This is no different than taking a day trip to another city.

 If you are using a Swiss Travel Pass, you don’t need anything extra.
 Trains from anywhere in Switzerland and local transportation in Liechtenstein are covered by your pass.
 If you’re wingin’ it and buying passes as you go: a Saver Pass also includes Swiss transportation and Liechtenstein local transport for a day.

-Buses around Liechtenstein are very affordable, or rent a car and drive through the country yourself.
-Just check your rental policy to ensure you can take it out of the country you rented it from.
+Buses around Liechtenstein are very affordable (and clean!), or rent a car and drive through the country yourself.
+Just check your rental policy to ensure you can take it out of the country you rented it from!

 Weekends and holidays affect hours of operation.
 If you are traveling on a weekend or holiday, double check the transportation schedule ahead of time.
 If you do miss the last bus back to Switzerland or Austria, a taxi can always speed you back to your other rail station.

 If traveling from Austria, head to Feldkirch for easy bus transportation into Liechtenstein.
 Your only other alternative from the Austrian side is to hike across the Alps.